 - 1 tsp salt

-Add yeast and water to the bowl of a stand mixer and combine using the dough hook.
+- Add water, yeast and sugar to the bowl of a stand mixer and combine using the dough hook.
 Allow to sit for 5 minutes for the yeast to activate.

-Add your favourite toppings and bake at 200 degrees C for 20 minutes.
+- Add your favourite toppings and bake at 200°C for 20 minutes.